kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

 <img src="https://github.com/kevin-s-chin/Case_Studies/blob/main/Cyclistic_Case_Study/Cyclistic_Visualizations/median_duration_week.png?raw=true" width="700">
 </p>

 Here we can see the ebb and flow of bike usage throughout the week.
-Median member ridership peaks on Thursday, then decreases until Monday where it ramps up again.
+Median member ridership peaks on Thursday, then decreases until Monday when it ramps up again.
 Median casual ridership peaks on Saturday and bottoms on Monday and Tuesday.
 The majority of ride volume throughout the year comes from members and it’s particularly concentrated during weekdays, but how long do members and casuals spend on each trip?
 The difference between median rides per day for members and casuals on Saturday and Sunday was not statistically significant.

 <p align="center">
 <img src="https://github.com/kevin-s-chin/Case_Studies/blob/main/Cyclistic_Case_Study/Cyclistic_Visualizations/median_week.png?raw=true" width="700">
 </p>

-Median member ride duration is less than median casual ride duration every day of the week and, from the previous graph, the majority of median ridership volume comes from members.
+Median member ride duration is less than median casual ride duration every day of the week and, from the previous graph, most median ridership volume comes from members.
 In other words, members tend to make many short-duration trips.
 Median member ride duration also remains consistent throughout the week whereas casual ride duration increases on the weekends.

 To get a better sense of how each group uses our bikes, let’s compare their overall median and average ride times: